COMMUNICATION STUDIES NEWS

 - Visit Berlin, Dresden, Belfast, Londonderry/Derry, Rostrevor, Dublin, London, and Coventry

-- Witness Political Murals, Memorials, Sites of Struggle, and Places of Reverence
+- Witness Political Murals, Memorials, Sites of Struggle, and Places of Remembrance

-- Walk the Streets of Bloody Sunday, Protest Marches, the Berlin Wall, the Bombing of Dresden
+- Walk the Paths of Bloody Sunday and the Berlin Wall

 - Earn 8 Units of Credit (earn all 8 units in communication, or 4 toward com and 4 toward art)